Volunteering with CAMRT

 Interested in ensuring the entry-to-practice certification exam reflects current practice and assesses the competency required for safe and effective practice?
 Apply to be an Item Writer today!
 A bank of applications from interested individuals in all disciplines is needed to support the process of certification exam development.
 All didactic instructors, clinical instructors and direct patient care providers are invited to apply.
 Item Writers will have expertise in entry-to-practice competency and be knowledgeable in both the didactic and clinical component required for practice in their discipline.
 Current preferences are for the following areas:

-Nuclear Medicine – didactic instructors from Ontario
+Nuclear Medicine – didactic instructors throughout Canada

-Radiation Therapy – didactic instructors from British Columbia and New Brunswick
+Radiation Therapy – didactic instructors throughout Canada

 The meeting for exam item writing is held in the Fall.
 Meetings are held in Ottawa with all expenses covered by CAMRT.